A language to specify digital contracts

 Digital contracts, written in CSL, are a passive and mathematically verifiable protocol to validate mutually agreed business actions between partners.

-Deon Digital technology enables the interaction of backend systems with the peers of a distributed ledger network via a DLT adapter.
+Deon Digital technology enables the interaction of backend systems with the peers of a distributed ledger network via Nodes.
 The peers form a business network which guarantees a consistent view of the current obligations across all parties.

 Peers participate in a business network and gain shared control over data.
 A governance/KYC process may be implemented for the participants in order to satisfy potential regulatory requirements and/or to assure that the parties of a digital contract can trust each other.